-8 Plus-Size Bikinis That'll Make You Forget Your Trusty One-Piece For A Minute
+9 Plus-Size Bikinis That'll Make You Forget Your Trusty One-Piece For A Minute

-If you’re plus size, maybe you’ve heard that you’re not “supposed” to wear a bikini.
-Perhaps you’ve read that a suit needs to be “flattering” or has to “camouflage” a body part in order to be cute.
-We're here to tell you that all of that is dead wrong.
-Bikinis for plus size women should be just as available and stylish as they are for straight size women, and thanks to a handful of brands doing things right, this is more of a reality than ever.
-However, navigating swimwear shopping can be stressful and overwhelming for anyone.
-If you’re plus size, those frustrations can be amplified even more.
+If you’re plus-size, then maybe you’ve heard that you’re not “supposed” to wear a bikini.
+Perhaps you’ve read that a suit needs to be “flattering” or should “camouflage” your body in order to be cute.
+Let's set that record straight: all bikinis, from skimpy styles to supportive, should be available and celebrated no matter your size.
+Even though there are more brands and retailers making stylish options for bigger bodies than ever before, it can still be tricky to navigate plus-size swimwear.
+Aside from the paradox of choice, common bikini-buying frustrations (such as size and fit) can feel much more amplified than with a straight-sized shopper.
+We're here to help.

-Luckily, bikini shopping can actually be easier than searching for a one piece for both straight size and plus size shoppers.
-This way, you can shop bikini tops by bra size, navigate the common issue of having a longer or shorter than average torso, and find bottoms that accommodate wider or narrower hips without being stuck to just one brand or style.
-Everyone’s proportions are different, and bikini separates allow you to mix and match — a win-win.
-If you’re not sure where to start, though, here are eight of the best plus size bikinis available right now.
+Luckily, bikini shopping can actually be easier than searching for a one-piece for both straight-size and plus-size shoppers.
+Everyone’s proportions are different, and bikini separates allow you to mix & match depending on which styles you feel your best in — a win-win.
+If you’re not sure where to start, then take a scroll through the best plus-size bikinis featured ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.